-Raj specialises in Commercial Chancery work, with a particular emphasis on commercial, insolvency, property and company law.
+Raj specialises in Commercial Chancery work, with a particular emphasis on commercial, insolvency, property, partnership and company law.
 His clients include private individuals, professionals (including solicitors, liquidators and other office holders) and corporations (including banks and other lenders).

 In 2015, Raj was appointed Junior Counsel to the Crown (Attorney General’s C Panel).
 Raj regularly advises and represents government departments including HMRC, the Treasury Solicitor, BEIS, the Official Receiver, Companies House and HM Land Registry.